 A timeless idea

-I couldn’t help but notice how this idea of pursuing less thourgh clarity is not new.
+I couldn’t help but notice how this idea of pursuing less through clarity is not new.
 It has been around for centuries.
-If we think about how the Zen Philosophy seeks for peace and presence by removing physical and mental clutter, I can see a clear connection.
+If we think about how Zen philosophy seeks peace and presence by removing physical and mental clutter, I can see a clear connection.

 Other practices share this same principle—some rooted in Zen like mindfulness and minimalism, others like Stoicism that arrived at similar conclusions on their own.
 They all focus on what is essential and let go of the rest.
 They emphasize living intentionally, with focus and presence.
-These ideas have gained popularity in recent years, likely as a response to the overwhelming noise of modern life as I mentioned before.
+These ideas have gained popularity in recent years, likely as a response to the overwhelming noise of modern life.

 Speaking of modern times, Steve Jobs was deeply influenced by Zen Buddhism, which shaped his design philosophy at Apple.
 One could argue that much of Apple’s brand value comes from this focus on simplicity and clarity—an old idea resurfacing in a new context in the form of a trillion-dollar company.
 In other words, there is tangible value in doing less but better.